-Ontario eSecondary School (OES) is an accredited online high school with Ontario Certified Teachers (OCT) and quality courses that lead to the Ontario Secondary School Diploma.
+Ontario eSecondary School (OES) is a Ministry of Education accredited online high school that allow students to earn credits towards the Ontario Secondary School Diploma (OSSD).
 We offer free 24/7 online tutoring with enrolment and ensure your experience is filled with success by being responsive and available.
 Registration is open year-round and students can complete courses in as quickly as 4 weeks or as long as 12 months.
 With affordable online learning we are a trusted source for Grade 9 to 12 credits.

 Learning at Ontario eSecondary School during COVID-19

 What learning looks like now: With the ongoing concerns of Covid-19 and recent announcement that Ontario public schools will have a hybrid model we wanted to let our students know that we are still running classes.
 We’ve made this decision based on a number of factors, but primarily that our courses don’t require direct human contact, since our teachers are based remotely and our students learn remotely.